 Don't be afraid if you see something red or pink hanging from the male's vent after copulation.
 This is the hemipenis, and he will often lick himself until it fits back into the vent.
 If you see that your gecko is having trouble getting his hemipenis back into his vent (a couple of hours after copulation), keep an eye on it and try to help keep it from drying out - some have recommended using sugar water or honey.
 You may need to call your exotics veterinarian if your gecko has issues re-inverting his parts.

 If the mating was successful, your female will be gravid - not pregnant, as pregnancy indicates a live-bearing animal, not an egg-layer.
 About thirty days, give or take, after successful copulation, a female will look to lay two eggs in a soft substrate.
-If you are making use of a paper towel or similar substrate, you will want to provide the female with an egg-laying box.
+If you are making use of a paper towel substrate instead of a bioactive enclosure, you will want to provide the female with an egg-laying box.
 In my experience, it's a good idea to provide a lay box for any female over about 20 grams, as they can lay infertile eggs as well, and the box gives the gecko a comfortable enclosed space to dig and lay.
 I prefer to use a wide Gladware or Ziploc type plastic container with many ventilation holes and a little hatch for the female to crawl into.
 You can use many different kinds of substrate in this laybox, though I prefer a mix of very slightly moist sifted sphagnum peat moss and organic soil - if it still clumps together a lot, it is too wet - "just right" feels damp but still fluffy.

 The female will often use her head and limbs to shovel as she creates a "nest" to lay in.
 She may spend all night, or even several nights, digging and burying herself in the substrate before she actually lays.
 Eventually she will bury the eggs in the substrate.
 Don't worry if you see your gecko fully or partially submerged in the soil - they can generally breathe quite well even if their heads are covered in the substrate.
 Pulling your female out if you see her head-first in the soil can disrupt her laying schedule.